MathiasPechinger/plantgeek/readme.md

 ### Known Issues

 - The fridge controller has a bug where it does not switch on if the humidity is too high.
+- An empty CO2 reservoir is not detected automatically and will not create and alarm.